-- B. Request Received: Date stamp request as the day after it is received.
-Due date is five working days from date stamp.
-Note due to on request with initials. - C. Input FOIA request: Input into IL-OSHA FOIA Log.
-Save Log. - D. Notification: Notify division or divisions of request via e-mail. - E. Division Response: Division must treat as priority and search for matching records.
-Division must advise: - 1.
-No responsive records - 2.
-Whether investigation is open or closed. - Open records are not disclosed - Closed investigations are disclosed.
-Per Governor's office, closed investigations include those cases closed by IDOL but pending at Attorney General's office for legal work. - Count number of pages responsive to request and advise via e-mail number of pages. - First 50 pages are free.
+- 1. Identify whether investigation is open or closed. - Open records are not disclosed - Closed investigations are disclosed.
+Per Governor's office, closed investigations include those cases closed by IDOL but pending at Attorney General's office for legal work. - 2.
+Count the number of pages that are responsive to the request and advise via e-mail the number of pages. - The first 50 pages are free.
 Any requests with over 50 pages are charged at \$.15 per page.
-If free, division shall copy and begin processing If the request is over 50 pages, request is made from requestor for payment of fees prior to copying.
-Upon receipt of payment, copying and processing begins. - F. Large Requests: If there are a large amount of records that are responsive to a request IL-OSHA must contact requestor within five (5) business days via telephone and followed by and this is important written communication (e-mail is best) to narrow the request to manageable proportions.
-Failure to do so waives the Department's right to assert unduly burdensome.
-The narrowed request must be placed in writing (again, very important).
-If requestor refuses to narrow, deny request as unduly burdensome.
+If free, the division shall copy and begin processing If the request is over 50 pages, request is made from requestor for payment of fees prior to copying.
+Upon receipt of payment, copying and processing begins. - F. Large Requests: If there are a large amount of records that are responsive to a request IL-OSHA must contact the FOIA Officer or FOIA Liaison who will contact the requestor within five (5) business days via telephone and followed by written communication (email is best) to narrow the request to manageable proportions.
+Failure to do so waives the

+Department's right to assert that a request is unduly burdensome.
+The FOIA Liaison will work to narrow the request, and inform the requestor in writing.
+If requestor refuses to narrow, the FOIA Officer may deny request as unduly burdensome.
 A "large" number of records will change depending upon which division is responding to the FOIA, as well as how "form-like" the documents are within that Division.

-- G. Redacting: If responsive documents contain personal information, the following information may be taken out automatically: - 1.
+- G. Redacting: If responsive documents contain personal or confidential information, the following information may be "redacted" or blacked out.
+The current FOIA procedure requires that IL OSHA provide both the original documents and "proposed redactions" that will put a red box around the proposed redactions for the FOIA Officer to review: - 1.
 Unique identifiers, including a person's social security number, driver's license number, employee identification number, biometric identifiers, personal financial information, passwords or other access codes, medical records, home or personal telephone numbers, and personal email addresses, home address and personal license plates. - 2.
-ANY OTHER INFORMATION YOU BELIEVE IS PRIVATE, SUCH AS PERSONNEL RECORDS, BANK ACCOUNT NUMBERS, MARITAL STATUS, BIRTH DATE, please advise the Legal Department who will assist with advice as to performing this task. - 3.
-If responsive documents contain preliminary notes or drafts (ALJ notes, investigator notes, etc.) contact the Legal Department as to performing this task. - 4.
+ANY OTHER INFORMATION YOU BELIEVE IS AN UNWARRANTED INVASION OF PRIVACY, SUCH AS PERSONNEL RECORDS, BANK ACCOUNT NUMBERS, MARITAL STATUS, BIRTH DATE, please advise the FOIA Liaison, the Legal Department who will assist with advice as to performing this task. - 3.
+If responsive documents contain preliminary notes or drafts (ALJ notes, investigator notes, etc.) contact the Legal Department as to performing this task.
+These items should be marked in the "proposed redactions" by putting a red box around the materials that you believe should not be tendered to the requestor per an applicable exemption under FOIA. - 4.
 If you believe another law prohibits IL-OSHA from releasing documents, such as medical records, they may also be removed automatically. - H. Documentation: Upon release of documents, update FOIA Log.
 If redactions are made, they must be noted on FOIA log by specific sub-section of the law.
 FOIA mandates this be tracked.
 Save changes.